A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Introduction

 The paper is organized as follows.
 In Section \ref{sec:2}, we briefly review SPAI, PSAI($tol$) and RSAI($tol$) procedures.
 In Section \ref{sec:3}, we propose our transformation approach for solving the double irregular sparse problem \eqref{equation}.
-In Section \ref{sec:4}, we consider some theoretical and practical issues to develop a practical transformation algorithm.
-In Section~\ref{sec:5}, we make numerical experiments on a number of real-world double irregular sparse problems, confirming the very sharp superiority of our transformation algorithm to the algorithm that preconditions \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) directly and solves it by Krylov solvers.
+In Section \ref{sec:4}, we consider some theoretical and practical issues.
+In Section~\ref{sec:5}, we report on numerical experiments, confirming the very sharp superiority of our transformation approach to the standard approach that preconditions \eqref{equation} by SPAI, PSAI($tol$) or RSAI($tol$) directly and solves it by Krylov solvers.
 Finally, we conclude the paper in Section~\ref{sec:6}.